 Other tests that may be used to rule out other possible causes of your or your child's symptoms include:

 - Esophagogastroduodenoscopy.
-This test allows your doctor to inspect your esophagus, stomach and the upper part of your small intestine (duodenum) to rule out any obstruction.
+This test allows your doctor to inspect the esophagus, stomach and upper part of your small intestine (duodenum) to rule out any obstruction.
 The doctor may remove a small tissue sample (biopsy) for further study.

 - Gastric emptying.
-This procedure lets your doctor know how long it takes food containing a marker to empty from your stomach.
-Another version of this test also can measure how long it takes food to travel through your small intestine and colon.
+This procedure lets the doctor know how long it takes food to empty from your stomach.
+Another version of this test can also measure how long it takes food to travel through the small intestine and colon.

-Treatment depends on the exclusion of other disorders, as well as on the person's age and cognitive ability.
-At Mayo Clinic, digestive disease specialists (gastroenterologists) work closely with pediatricians and psychologists to treat people with rumination syndrome.
+Treatment depends on the exclusion of other disorders, as well as on age and cognitive ability.

-Mayo Clinic specialists typically use habit reversal behavior therapy to treat people without developmental disabilities who have rumination syndrome.
-People learn to recognize when rumination occurs, and to breathe in and out with the abdominal muscles (diaphragmatic breathing) during those times.
+Habit reversal behavior therapy is used to treat people without developmental disabilities who have rumination syndrome.
+People learn to recognize when rumination occurs and to breathe in and out using the abdominal muscles (diaphragmatic breathing) during those times.
 Diaphragmatic breathing prevents abdominal contractions and regurgitation.

 For infants, treatment usually focuses on working with parents or caregivers to change the infant's environment and behavior.

-If frequent rumination is damaging the esophagus, proton pump inhibitors may be prescribed.
+If frequent rumination is damaging the esophagus, proton pump inhibitors such as esomeprazole (Nexium) or omeprazole (Prilosec) may be prescribed.
 These medications can protect the lining of the esophagus until behavior therapy reduces the frequency and severity of regurgitation.